RVNielsen/MyPortfolio/cpp/hangman/example2.md

 hi345
 The word needs to be at least one letter long and can only consist of lower case letters, try again.
 ```
-numbers and special characters were removed (besides spaces) leaving a valid "word" - chicken and waffles
+numbers and special characters were removed (besides spaces) leaving a valid word - "chicken and waffles"

 uppercase letters were also changed to lowercase
 ```txt